What travel insurance do I need when visiting the Netherlands?

-If you will be entering the Schengen Area through the Netherlands, then you should request your visa from the country’s authorities.
-To find out more about the procedures required to obtain your visa, the following link is particularly helpful, click here.
+Your Schengen Visa opens the doors to the Netherlands and other countries.
+If you will be entering the Schengen Area through the Netherlands, then you should request your visa from the Dutch authorities.
+To find out more about the procedures required to obtain your visa, click here.

 How to get to the Netherlands

-By plane: various airlines serve the Netherlands, and in particular Amsterdam Airport Schiphol: Air France, KLM, Swissair, Easyjet, Transavia and many more.
-You won’t have any problem finding daily flights from many countries around the world, as Schiphol is one of the busiest airports.
-It is a major stopover for flights coming from Asia and North America.
+By plane: Various airlines serve the Netherlands, and in particular, Amsterdam Airport Schiphol.
+These include Air France, KLM, Swissair, EasyJet, and Transavia, plus many more.
+You won’t have any problem finding daily flights from many countries around the world, as Schiphol is one of the busiest airports in Europe.
+It is a major stopover destination for flights coming from Asia and North America.

-By train: it is very easy to get to the Netherlands, especially with Thalys.
-The daily connection leaves from Paris and Lille in France and Brussels in Belgium, among others.
+By train: It is very easy to get to the Netherlands, especially on a high-speed Thalys train.
+Daily connections leave from Paris and Lille in France and Brussels in Belgium, among others.

-By bus: several European companies offer journeys to and from Amsterdam several times a day: Eurolines, Flixbus and Ouibus, to name a few.
-You will be able to leave from Belgium, Switzerland, Germany and France, as well as many cities elsewhere in Europe.
+By bus: Many European companies offer journeys to and from Amsterdam several times a day, including Eurolines, FlixBus, and Ouibus, to name a few.
+You will be able to leave from Belgium, Switzerland, Germany, and France, as well as many other cities in Europe.

-By boat: numerous cruises make stops in Amsterdam and Rotterdam.
-This can be a great chance to discover other countries.
+By boat: Numerous cruise firms make stops in the port cities of Amsterdam and Rotterdam.
+Taking a cruise can be a great chance to discover many countries on the same trip.

 Advice on health and vaccinations

-While there are no compulsory vaccinations, it is recommended that you be vaccinated against diphtheria, tetanus and polio, hepatitis B, and possibly tick-borne encephalitis if you are visiting rural areas in spring or summer.
+While there are no compulsory vaccinations, it is recommended that you get yourself vaccinated against diphtheria, tetanus and polio, hepatitis B, and possibly tick-borne encephalitis if you are visiting rural areas in spring or summer.
 Consult your doctor if you have any doubts.

 Discover the Netherlands